maikschneider/bw_email/README.md

 # Usage in other content elements

-It is possible to use the email wizard in other content elements like Textmedia or News: Just add the TCA-Type "sendMailButton".
+It is possible to use the email wizard in other content elements like Textmedia or News: Just add an element with the TCA-RenderType "sendMailButton".
 Here is an example of how to add a Send Mail button to tt_content elements:

 ```php
 // TCA/Overrides/tt_content.php